jachan056/LeagueDataAnalysis/README.md

 - `earnedgold`: This column represents how much gold a player earned throughout the match and a higher count means the player is more likely able to purchase items in the shop that provide extra stats/abilities to increase their power and strength to kill enemies.

 - `Champion`: This column represents which champion each player chose to play during the match.

+## Data Cleaning and Exploratory Data Analysis
+### Data Cleaning
+The first step into the data cleaning process, only the relevant columns were kept which were the ones shown above.
+In the dataset, each match that took place is represented by 12 rows where 10 of them represent the players that played in the match and the last 2 rows being overall team statistics.
+During the cleaning process, only 4 rows were kept which were the 2 mid-laners and 2 bot-laners as those were the positions I was most interested in analyzing.

+Additionally, a new column was added, which was the K/D ratio column by dividing the amount of kills and amount of deaths of each player.
+The higher the ratio, the better performing the player is because the player is eliminating more players than dying, which contributes heavily to the team's success.
+Eliminating more means the player gains more expereince points and gold which can be used to strenghten the character to perform even better.
+When calculating K/D ratios, some players that had 0 deaths resulted in infinity as the calculated kill-death ratio, which is impossible.
+To combat this, during the calculation process, instead of 0 deaths are replaced with 1 deaths to prevent any non-realistic values.
+The resulting ratio is also the same as the amount of kills the player got in the match.

+Head of cleaned dataframe: